-The amount due from other governmental agencies primarily consists of \$4,204,779 of Public Education Capital Outlay allocations due from the State for construction of College facilities and \$1,572,911 of grant contract reimbursements due from third parties.
+The amount due from other governmental agencies primarily consists of \$64,834 of Public Education Capital Outlay allocations due from the State for construction of College facilities, \$2,309,255 of grant contract reimbursements due from third parties, and \$669,126 due from the Florida Prepaid College Board for payment of tuition and fees for students under contract enrolled in summer term.

-6. Due From and To Component Units/College
+6. Due From Component Unit/College

-The \$194,814 reported as due from component units consists of amounts owed to the College by the Foundation and Museum for programs and scholarships.
-The \$6,338,905 reported as due to component unit consists of amount due to the Foundation that is non-interest bearing and is classified noncurrent, as the College is expected to enter into a plan to determine the terms of repayment during the fiscal year ending June 30, 2021.
-The College's financial statements are reported for the fiscal year ended June 30, 2020.
-The College's component units' financial statements are reported for the fiscal year ended March 31, 2020.
-Accordingly, amounts reported by the College as due from component units on the statement of net position do not agree with amounts reported by the component units as due to the College.
+The \$167,614 reported as due from component unit consists of amounts owed to the College by the Foundation for programs and scholarships.
+The \$6,338,905 reported as a noncurrent amount due to component unit in the prior fiscal year, was repaid to the Foundation in June 2021.
+The College's financial statements are reported for the fiscal year ended June 30, 2021.
+The College's component units' financial statements are reported for the fiscal year ended March 31, 2021.
+Accordingly, the amount reported by the College as due from component unit on the statement of net position does not agree with the amount reported by the component unit as due to the College.